allgreed/kasprowicz.pro/content/posts/no-to-klaps.md

 draft = false
 +++

 > This one will be in Polish.
-If you'd like to learn how to slate **and** you're capable of supreme language comprehension there are already tons of [interesting](https://www.studiobinder.com/blog/how-to-use-a-film-slate/) [how-to-slate](https://www.youtube.com/watch?v=bd7BPX8oEeE) [resources](https://www.youtube.com/watch?v=UVB_jQ1rsBU).
+If you'd like to learn how to slate **and** you're capable of supreme bastard tongue comprehension there are already tons of [interesting](https://www.studiobinder.com/blog/how-to-use-a-film-slate/) [how-to-slate](https://www.youtube.com/watch?v=bd7BPX8oEeE) [resources](https://www.youtube.com/watch?v=UVB_jQ1rsBU).

 ![](/img/no-to-klaps/slate-hero.jpg)